skycoin/hardware-wallet/README.md

 To generate rando buffers run:
 `make check-trng`

 After running the tools [some files](#Files-description) are generated and need to be analyzed by a human.
-Some of the are easy(because have a `Assessment` column) at a first look like for example:
+Some of they are easy(because have an `Assessment` column) at a first look like for example:
 ```
 #=============================================================================#
 #            dieharder version 3.31.1 Copyright 2003 Robert G. Brown          #